Maria's Cookbook

 • Powdered sugar, for dusting

-9. Stir in the lemon zest, softened butter, and cinnamon, if using.
+5. Stir in the lemon zest, butter and cinnamon.

 Tags: toucinho do céu